dchicchon/flutter-mobile-app/README.md

 - [Git](https://git-scm.com/) (in order to clone this repository)
 - [Visual Studio Code](https://code.visualstudio.com/) (there are guides for other code editors, but this is the one I used)
 - [Flutter](https://flutter.dev/docs/get-started/install)

+Download these as well depending on what platform you are developing for

 - [XCode](https://developer.apple.com/xcode/) (for iOS development)
 - [Android Studio](https://developer.android.com/studio/?gclid=Cj0KCQjwmcWDBhCOARIsALgJ2Qe_WACBGbq_Jl3Wcj5VxMz-qZLS2NdbG3Td5SMJu0qWk2ATcqMjzUAaArFGEALw_wcB&gclsrc=aw.ds) (for Android Development)
 ## Adding Flutter to Environment Variables